monjurnishad/Docker-Kubernates/README.md

 ```
 docker run hello-world
 ```
-2. To execute a command after creating cotainer.
+2. To start with a default command.
 The command should exist in the container.
+This default command cannot be changed later.
 ```
 docker run busybox ls
 ```